Summer in coastal North Carolina means great watermelons.

 My mother said we couldn’t give the chickens watermelons because it hurt their faces.
 I am still trying to figure what she meant by that.
 I can only surmise that the chickens would peck and peck and hurt themselves, but I will never really know.

-- • 1 two-liter bottle of lemon lime soda, chilled.
+- 2 liters lemon lime soda chilled.
 Reserve half

 - The ice mold should be made earlier, in time for it to freeze.
 The punch needs to be made just before serving.

-- Ice Ring: Slice the lemon or orange and arrange in the ice mold.
+- Slice the lemon or orange and arrange in the ice mold.
 Pour 1/2 the lemon-lime soda into the mold and freeze.

-- Punch: Cut watermelon into halves.
+- Cut watermelon into halves.
 Scoop out pulp and place in blender, seeds and all.

 - Blend for several seconds on medium speed.
 Strain through a fine-sieve colander, squeezing out juice.
 Discard solid parts.